 Case Overview

-• Manufacturers Novo Nordisk and Eli Lilly face dozens of lawsuits from consumers who allege injuries by popular diabetes and weight loss drugs, including Ozempic, Wegovy and Mounjaro.
+- Manufacturers Novo Nordisk and Eli Lilly face thousands of lawsuits from consumers who allege injuries caused by popular diabetes and weight loss drugs.
+Novo Nordisk may be liable for Ozempic, Wegovy, Rybelsus®, Saxenda® and Victoza®.
+Eli Lilly may be liable for Mounjaro, Zepbound® and Trulicity®.

-• Plaintiffs allege that GLP-1 receptor agonist drugs have caused them severe health problems, including gastroenteritis, gastroparesis and intestinal blockage.
+- Plaintiffs allege that these GLP-1 receptor agonist drugs have caused severe health problems, including intestinal blockages and blindness.

-• Motley Rice is currently representing clients in weight loss drug lawsuits.
-The lawsuits state that drug makers knew about alleged harmful side effects of diabetes and weight loss medications and did not warn the public.
+- Motley Rice is currently representing clients in weight loss drug lawsuits.
+The lawsuits state that drug makers knew about the alleged harmful side effects of diabetes and weight loss medications and did not warn the public.

 Why are people filing weight loss lawsuits?

 People are filing weight loss lawsuits over Novo Nordisk and Eli Lilly’s alleged failure to warn consumers about the dangerous side effects of weight loss drugs.
-Medications named in weight loss lawsuits include:
+The medications named in GLP-1 weight loss lawsuits include:

-Individuals who used these other GLP-1 receptor agonists have suffered many health issues, including vision loss, pulmonary embolism, intestinal obstruction and blockage, malnutrition, cyclical vomiting, gastroenteritis and gastroparesis.
+Numerous individuals who used these other GLP-1 receptor agonists have suffered health issues, including vision loss, intestinal obstruction and blockage, pulmonary embolism, malnutrition, cyclical vomiting, gastroenteritis and gastroparesis.
 Plaintiffs allege these medical conditions can severely and permanently affect patients’ lives.

 Weight loss drug side effects